 See online supplementary for data and r code to reproduce the following analyses.

-Bayes factors will use a point estimate of 0 for the model of the null hypothesis (H0155).
+Bayes factors will use a point estimate of 0 for the model of the null hypothesis (H0; 155).

-Meta-d’/d’
+Meta-d’

-Previous likely effect sizes for meta-d’/d’ were fortunately consistent across similar studies to our own.
-Schmidt et al. (94, supplementary materials) had a similar paradigm to the current study, pairing an 8-week mindfulness of the body (mean pre: 1.1, post: 0.94) to a mindfulness of mental states (mean pre: 1.03, post: 1.15), giving an interaction of mean differences of around meta-d’/d’=0.28.
-Likewise, Baird et al., (98) paired 2 week meditation and nutrition courses, and from their graphical display of the data we can see around a .1 decrease in meta-d’/d’ in the control (latter) condition, and a .1 increase in the mindfulness condition, and so around a .2 difference in interaction.
-Carpenter et al. (98) trained individuals directly on meta-d’ scores, a paradigm which should create an upper limit on what we might expect from our own experiment.
-However, amongst the directly trained stimuli (again, only graphical data available, note log units) there appears no change if not a slight reduction in metacognitive efficiency amongst control subjects, and around a 0.2 meta-d’/d’ unit increase for experimental subjects in each of the measured metacognitive faculties at post-test.
-Average interaction amongst these studies was .24.
-Thus, our prior was set to a half-normal with an SD of 0.2.
+Data from two previous similar studies was available - means differences and SEs from the group by time interactions for their perception measures (similar to the task used in our own study) were extracted.
+Schmidt et al. (94) had a similar paradigm to the current study, pairing an 8-week mindfulness of the body to a mindfulness of mental states.
+Carpenter et al. (98) trained individuals directly on metacognition.
+The mean interaction (pre vs post by metacognitive training vs control) for these studies was M=0.61, SE=0.29 meta-d’ units.
+Thus, our prior will be set to a half-normal with an SD of 0.6 meta-d’ units (code, data, and sources available in supplementary).

 Likert scales

 The SD of the half-normal distribution should be set to a roughly expected scale of effect, or half a plausible maximum (156).
 Thus, we base our estimates of expected effect size under the experimental hypothesis on effect sizes found in previous studies (c.f.
 157).
 Studies were considered for use in calculation of a model of H1 if they were short (10 minutes, 10-14 days) online controlled trails with Likert-scale measures and available with cell means available for measures at pre- and post-test.
-4 studies using the Learning Mindfulness Online intervention upon which our own was based were located (96,119,158,159), along with 3 others using the Headspace app (160–162).
-The average interaction for mean scores between conditions over time, on a per-question basis and placed on a common 4 point Likert-scale, was .2, which will be used as the model of H1 for all scale measures.
+Four studies using the Learning Mindfulness Online intervention upon which our own was based were located (96,119,158,159), along with 3 others using the Headspace app (160–162).
+The average interaction for mean scores between conditions over time, on a per-question basis and placed on a common 4-point Likert-scale, was .2 Likert units, which will be used as the model of H1 for all scale measures.

 Expectancies